 The Association is actively involved in postgraduate education by organising innovative clinical courses all over Europe and beyond as well as organising annually an EASD Scientists Training Course and a Robert Turner Clinical Research Course. more

-EASD has a large number of Study Groups focusing on specific aspects of diabetes and its complications and proving a network for specialist in the respective field. more
+EASD is always interested in small groups specialising in and focusing on specific aspects of diabetes and its complications as well as providing a network for specialists in the respective field. more

 The European Foundation for the Study of Diabetes (EFSD) was created by EASD to provide funding in all areas of diabetes research across the entire European Region.